About Seasonal Allergies, Pollen Allergy, Hay Fever and Natural Home Remedies to Control Them

 - Try doing Jal Neti.

-It is the practice of passing warm saline water through one nostril till it comes out of the other nostril.
+It is the practice of passing warm saline water through one nostril until it comes out of the other nostril.
 Then do it the other way around.
 Learn to do it correctly from a naturopathy canter.

 It removes the pollen that has lodges in the nostrils and reduces the allergy symptoms.